Here for Life

 San Antonio Regional Hospital will continue to provide masks for those who may feel comfortable wearing them if they so desire.

-Visitors must also meet the following requirements:
+Visitors have the following requirements:

 - Wear a mask if you feel the need for your health circumstances.

 - If a bed is available, the patient will be taken directly into the treatment area.